jmkim/bootmail/README.md

 ### Run as InitScript

-*Do not run manually. bootmail will send an email automatically when Debian boot up, halt, and reboot.*
+*Do not run manually. bootmail will send an email automatically when system boot, reboot, and halt.*
 ```bash
 service bootmail {start|stop}
 ```
 ### Execute directly

-*Do not run manually. bootmail will send an email automatically when Debian boot up, halt, and reboot.*
+*Do not run manually. bootmail will send an email automatically when system boot, reboot, and halt.*
 ```bash
 bootmail {start|stop} [email address]